InteropIO/manager-examples/auth-auth0/README.md

 - Open `src/main.tsx` and fill out the Auth0 client options.
 Look for the `TODO` comments.

-- Run the following commands to restore the npm packages and start the application:
+- Run the following commands to install the npm packages and start the application:

 ```sh